Complete Guide to Phlebotomy Certification Online

 Online phlebotomy degrees will prepare graduates to withdraw blood safely and swiftly for medical examination.
 In order for students to gain necessary hands-on experience, all online programs will have some in-person requirements, but these can generally be completed at a local facility for the student.
 Due to the variety of needs for blood collection services, phlebotomists can find work in all manner of medicine-related practices.
 They assist surgeons, general practitioners, and blood drives, and are active in nearly every other category of medical work.

-Comprehensive List of Accredited Online Schools - Phlebotomy Degrees (1)
+Comprehensive List of Online Schools for Phlebotomy Certification

 |School||Accreditation||Annual Tuition||Recommend Rate|